VaibhavAcharya/code-gpt/README.md

 ## Introduction 👋

-GistSnip is an extension for VS Code that provides you **instant explanations for your code** within the code editor using AI.
+Code-GPT is an extension for VS Code that provides you **instant explanations for your code** within the code editor using AI.

 With Code-GPT, you can:
 - 🧠 Get instant explanations for selected code in real-time